We have a bunch of man-children in the White House.

 Yeah, there is a baby.

-Yeah, he's he's six weeks old.
+He's six weeks old.

 Six weeks old.

-Every other day you get the bill for it.
+Every other day you get the bill for it?

-Well, you've got different.
+Well, much different.

 Oh, I see.

-I've got a I can't, I'm I'm I've run out of time.
+I've run out of time.

 I just hope they don't repossess the kid.